fullstackplatform/Minecraft-Server-Monitor/README.md

 -   **Server History**: Automatically remembers the last 5 servers you checked.
 -   **Auto-Refresh**: Toggle a switch to automatically refresh the server status every 30 seconds.
 -   **Share Server Status**: Generate a shareable link that will take anyone directly to the status page for the server you are viewing.
--   **AI-Powered Popular Servers**: Discover new places to play with a list of popular servers dynamically suggested by a GenAI model.
 -   **Modern UI**: A clean, responsive, and Minecraft-inspired user interface built with ShadCN UI components.

 ## Getting Started